 It's important to note that the option to warp from the map screen is not initially available.
-The ability to do so is only obtained during the cutscene that plays after opening the portal in the Kakariko Gorge area (where Midna forces Link to warp to Faron Province).
+The ability to do so is only obtained during the cutscene that plays after opening the portal in the Kakariko Gorge area, in which Midna forces Link to warp to Faron Province.

 - Whenever the interrupting action is talking to Midna and the trick starts with Link as Wolf, it is also possible to trigger a Midna Jump instead.
 This still provides Map Glitch, but Midna goes to the jump location rather than talking to Link.

 - Every method shown here is frame-perfect; there is only a one-frame window on the requisite timing inputs.
 This can be either two inputs on the same frame or one input on a specific frame.